Estate sale at home of Alex Trebek gives fans chance to take home history - NewsBreak

 Trebek, who died in November 2020 from a long public battle with pancreatic cancer, lived in a stunning mansion property in Studio City, California, until his death.

-The $7 million home is currently for sale after being listed by Trebek’s daughter.Local professor appears on Jeopardy
+The $7 million home is currently for sale after being listed by Trebek’s daughter.Here’s who ‘Jeopardy!’ host Alex Trebek wanted to replace him as host

 Over the weekend, the home was opened to the public and estate sale shoppers had the chance to view and take home items from Trebek’s collection.
 Artwork, sculptures and memorabilia from Trebek’s career were available for purchase throughout the sale.